WojciechMatuszewski/programming-notes/web/accessibility-v2-fem.md

 - You can use `href` attribute to focus specific attributes on action using the `a` tag For example `<a href = "#action">` upon clicking would focus an element with id of `action` (in the exercise that was a button).

+## Visual considerations

+- Color contrast ratios matter for accessability compliance.

+- Most sites fail with forms where the only information about the form state (is it valid or not) is depicted by input border color.
+  Usually, this kind of visual feedback tells nothing people with disabilities.
+Add some kind of labels to your forms!

+## HTML Markup considerations

+- Validate your HTML from time to time.

+- Consider the language attribute for html tag.

+## `PrefersXX` APIs

+- Use the `prefers-reduced-motion` for animations.

+- Use the `prefers-color-scheme` for dark / light mode settings.